-These accessories are required to be used in order to ensure compliance with FCC Rules.
+These accessories are required to ensure compliance with FCC Rules.
 It is the responsibility of the user to provide and use these accessories properly.

-This equipment has been tested and found to comply with the limits of a Class B digital device, pursuant to Part 15 of the FCC Rules.
+-This equipment has been tested and found to comply with the limits of a Class B digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
-However, there is no guarantee that interference will not occur in a particular installation.
-If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:
+There is no guarantee that interference will not occur in a particular installation.
+If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, you are encouraged to try to correct the interference by one or more of the following measures:

-- 1. Reorient / Relocate the receiving antenna. - 2.
+- 1. Reorient / relocate the receiving antenna. - 2.
 Increase the separation between the equipment and receiver. - 3.
 Connect the equipment into an outlet on a circuit different from that to which the receiver is connected.